handsontable/hyperformula/docs/guide/supported-browsers.md

 ## Full ICU support

-Browsers that do not support full-icu (e.g. UC Browser mobile) will not handle the comparison of accented strings properly.
+Browsers that do not support full-icu (e.g., UC Browser mobile) will not handle the comparison of accented strings properly.
 In these browsers, string comparison might give different results than in browsers that fully support the feature.